-A healthy community does not exist solely based on the quality of its healthcare system, but rather based on the health and happiness of its citizens in all aspects of their lives.
-This includes physical and mental health and well-being as supported by the cleanliness, quality, and engagement of their community.
+A healthy community does not exist solely based on the quality of its healthcare system, but rather based on a range of social and economic resources needed for the health and well-being of its residents in all aspects of their lives.
 For this reason, PHC wants to make sure we focus on the broad determinants of health, as well as, encouraging our partners to do the same.
 To understand our partnerships and goals is to understand what kind of community we want to create.
 This can be further understood by our definition of a healthy community:

 - Health is broadly defined as physical, mental, and social well-being, and not merely the absence of disease.

 - Health is strongly impacted by social and economic conditions that characterize poor communities and communities of color.